Annual Butterfly Count

 As is true with other wildlife, the population numbers and locations of butterflies give great insights into habitat health and diversity.
 Butterflies need many kinds of plants to develop and survive.
 Many species will visit areas that are weedy and wild and have lots of native plants.
 A new lawn or an area that has been sprayed with pesticides will see few or no species.

 The annual Loudoun Wildlife count pairs beginners with experts and sends teams to different parts of the county.
 Participants can go out for half a day or all day.
-A very useful book to have is the Field Guide to the Butterflies of Loudoun County.
+If you have a copy of the Field Guide to the Butterflies of Loudoun County, bring that with you.
+You may also want to bring Bob Blakney’s 2015 book, Northern Virginia Butterflies and Skippers, or his 2020 update, Butterflies of the Mid Atlantic.
+And don’t forget the Loudoun Butterfly Checklist.

 Join us by signing up below.
-If you’d like to lead a team on count day, you can sign up here.
+If you’d like to lead a team on count day, you can sign up using this form.

 If you would like to know which species have been seen during previous years, you can view butterfly count data and reports.